 We often couple 12 months of unemployment cover with a traditional long term income protection policy so our clients have the best of both worlds.
 Our advisers can discuss your needs with you and find you the right type of cover for your circumstances to make sure you’ve got the right insurance in place.

-As such, it’s very hard to prove that your out of work through no fault of your own and had no knowledge about the chain of events leading to the claim.
+As such, it’s very hard to prove that you’re out of work through no fault of your own and had no knowledge about the chain of events leading to the claim.

 While Income Protection provides more comprehensive cover, there’s no guarantee that it’s right for everyone.
-If you’re not looking to protect your income and are only worried about loan repayments, then a full Income Protection plan may not make sense.
+If you’re not looking to protect your income and are only worried about loan repayments, then a full Income Protection plan may not be suitable.
+It all depends on your individual circumstances, which is why it’s best to get independent advice.

 Drewberry™ uses cookies to offer you the best experience online.
 By continuing to use our website you agree to the use of cookies including for ad personalization.